Find a career that will have you going places!

 1. Getting the right qualifications is essential

 Just because you've got a UK driving licence, it doesn't mean that you can jump into a lorry and start your new job.
-Instead, you will need to ensure that you have all of the right qualifications ahead of time.
-First things first, you will need to apply for your lorry drivers' provisional, which involves sending in a completed D4 medical form.
+Instead, you'll need to ensure that you have all of the right qualifications ahead of time.
+First things first, you'll need to apply for your lorry drivers' provisional licence, which involves sending in a completed D4 medical form.
 When you've done that, the next step is to complete both your practical and theory lorry drivers' tests.
 You will need to do these even though you already have a driving licence.

 2. You will have some serious job security

 One of the reasons that people choose a career in lorry (or HGV) driving is because it's a secure job.
 Of course, there's currently a huge demand for lorry drivers here in the UK.
 However, you should know that there are always loads of roles in this sector.
 The reason is simple: the logistics industry is booming.
 Companies around the world need drivers to transport stock to various locations, such as commercial outlets, factories, and more.
 Since the world of ecommerce is thriving, you won't be short of work.